 Whatever problems Ranjhanaa might face in the box-office due to its audacious script, the movie hedges its bets smartly by introducing Tamil super-star Dhanush in a Hindi movie and by marrying his presence with spunky young Mumbai-Punjabi belle Sonam Kapoor.
-Both South and North Indian audiences are thus tempted to see the movie (it is interesting to note that Sonam Kapoor looks very much like how Shruti Hassan did in the world-wide smash-hit song Kolaveri Di which toplined Dhanush).
-Talented writer Himanshu Sharma and powerhouse director Aanand Rai join forces again and give us a youngsters’ love story, in which love is a constant casualty.
-The story- romance in the first half, with all kinds of politics in the second act - takes off wonderfully, rolls with the punches and displays fertile imagination before choosing an ending that is as bold as it is satisfying.
-Regrettably the last quarter fails to show us supreme script-writing, otherwise this would have been an outstanding film.
+Both South and North Indian audiences are thereby tempted to see the movie (it is interesting to note that Sonam Kapoor looks very much like how Shruti Hassan did in the world-wide smash-hit song Kolaveri Di which toplined Dhanush).
+Talented writer Himanshu Sharma and powerhouse director Aanand L. Rai join forces again and give us a youngsters’ love story, in which love is a constant casualty.
+The romance in the first half, with all kinds of politics in the second act, takes off wonderfully, rolls with the punches, and displays fertile imagination before choosing an ending that is as bold as it is satisfying.
+Regrettably the last quarter fails to show us supreme script-writing, otherwise this would have been a truly rare, outstanding film.

-Opting for a circular story structure, and often shuffling timelines, Ranjhanaa kicks off with a spunky kid in priestly garb and cooling glasses who scampers through the streets of Benares, mouths sparkling cute dialogue and only stops chewing on the scenery after spotting his seven year old Mehbooba performing Namaaz.
+Opting for a circular story structure, and often shuffling timelines, Ranjhanaa kicks off with a spunky kid in priestly garb and cooling glasses who scampers through the streets of Benares, mouthing sparkling cute dialogue and only stopping to chew on the scenery after spotting his seven year old Mehbooba performing Namaaz.
 Love blooms in the fertile dung of Benares.
 The snafu is that he’s a Hindu and of priestly pedigree to boot, whereas she is to the mosque born.
 Their adult roles are enacted by Dhanush (playing Kundan) and Sonam (Zoya).
-Impishly mischievous, Kundan is thin, dark, with mediocre looks, average height, and middle class credentials.
-Realizing that he can’t slog like every workman-like Romeo in town, he decides to take a dynamic route favoured by Tamil film heroes among others.
-In trying to impress Zoya who is not interested in him, with religion being a further barrier, Kundan goes ballistic by jumping into moving autos, liberally issuing romantic poetry, getting repeatedly slapped (by Zoya) to the point of masochism,, then smiling, grinning and breaking into jigs through it all and ultimately slashing his wrists until Zoya, scared witless by his antics, caves in.
+Impishly mischievous, Kundan is thin and dark-complexioned, with mediocre looks, average height, and middle class credentials.
+Realizing that he can’t slog like every workman-like Romeo in town, he decides to take a dynamic route often favoured by Tamil film heroes.
+In trying to impress Zoya who is not interested in him, with religion being a further barrier, Kundan goes ballistic by jumping into moving autos, liberally issuing romantic poetry, getting repeatedly slapped (by Zoya) to the point of masochism, then smiling, grinning and breaking into jigs through it all and ultimately slashing his wrists until Zoya, scared witless by his antics, caves in.

-The film's strongest asset is its script which is driven both by character and by plot.
-Its "cousin films" are Rockstar and Ishaqzaade.
-Here, the male protagonist tirelessly tries for his girl, stops the mission when it is pointless, resumes it when chances are resurrected, falls prey to crucial flaws and then gets up to gun for redemption, and ultimately is beset by so many indignities that he becomes more the underdog than the hero.
+The film's strongest asset is its script which is driven both by character and plot.
+The male protagonist tirelessly tries for his girl, stops the mission when it is pointless, resumes it when chances are resurrected, falls prey to crucial flaws and then gets up to gun for redemption, and ultimately is beset by so many indignities that he becomes more the underdog than the hero.

 There's a shot in which Kundan, clad in the orange bride-groom's coat, wraps his arms around himself, breaks down and sobs grievously - it is a great moment in cinema - wherein Kundan enshrines himself as the patron saint of all those who have lost their lady love and are obliged to marry someone else.

-Dialogues sport countless one-liners admixed with expletives that had the crowd regularly cheering in the first half, but noticeably the audience remained largely silent in the second half, because both the story and the dialogues had lost a good deal of steam by then.
+Dialogues sport countless one-liners admixed with expletives that had the crowd regularly cheering in the first half, but became noticeably subdued in the second half, because both the story and the dialogues had lost a good deal of steam by then.
 What eventually ensues in the aftermath of a mob attack, comes off as an easy escapist scripting choice.
 As a major plus point though, associate players are given good coverage.
-Mohammad Zeeshan Ayub plays Kundan’s pig-tailed loyal friend Murari --he is given limited screen time, but has a plethora of snappy wicked one-liners which he mouths with street-chutzpah.
+Mohammad Zeeshan Ayub plays Kundan’s pig-tailed loyal friend Murari.
+He is given limited screen time, but has a plethora of snappy wicked one-liners which he mouths with street-chutzpah.

-Sonam Kapoor’s role here is one in which the actress has to improvize the greatness on her own -and though Kapoor is competent she is yet to show us those beautifully complex facets of emotional depth and poignant charge.
-I will repeat here Roger Ebert’s observation, of a child prodigy who played Chopin for a show and was later told ’You can play the notes.
+Sonam Kapoor’s role here is one in which the actress has to improvize the greatness on her own.
+Though Kapoor is competent she is yet to show us those beautifully complex facets of emotional depth and poignant charge.
+I will repeat here Roger Ebert’s observation, of a child prodigy who played Chopin for a show and was later told "You can play the notes.
 Someday, you may be able to play the music".
 Swara Bhaskar, meanwhile, as the spunky much-abused young woman who loves Kundan to a fault, is an animated pleasure to watch, and continues to carve a niche as a high-quality character actress.